lucchesi-sec/powershell-automation/docs/DEPLOYMENT_GUIDE.md

 - Regular compliance assessments
 - Incident response procedures

-This deployment guide provides the foundation for successfully implementing the PowerShell Enterprise Automation Platform in production environments with enterprise-grade security and reliability.
+This deployment guide provides the foundation for successfully implementing the PowerShell Automation Platform in production environments with production-grade security and reliability.